MasterTemple/LEGO-Universe-Discord-Bot/README.md

    Install pm2 with `npm install pm2 -g` and run it with `pm2 start .`

    Restart with `pm2 restart all` and stop with `pm2 stop all`

+   If you edit the cdclient.sqlite or locale.xml, they can be reloaded without restarting the bot by using the Slash Command `/reload` in Discord.

+   If you edit the .env file, you just need to restart the bot.